-Courts use ambiguous forms at an earlier stage in proceedings and unambiguous forms at a later stage of proceedings.
+Often, courts use ambiguous forms at an earlier stage in proceedings and unambiguous forms at a later stage of proceedings.
 At the earlier stage of proceedings, a judge make decisions with sensitivity to multiple influences and multiple possible outcomes.
 At the last stage of proceedings, the sheriff carries out simple and clear instructions.
 Such a course of action resembles those discussed earlier where delicate decisions turn into strong movements.

-Judges and jurors also follow formal principles, based on symmetry, that call on them to be personally indifferent to the outcome of the case and to be insulated from unauthorized influences.
-I suggest that judges and juries follow such formal principles because following forms is the essence of institutional activity.
-Many examples are available, beginning with ancient religious rituals and continuing through sports, music and science.
+Judges and jurors also follow forms, based on symmetry, that call on them to be personally indifferent to the outcome of the case and to be insulated from unauthorized influences.
+I suggest that judges and juries follow such forms because following forms is the essence of institutional activity.
+Such a suggestion can be supported by many examples, beginning with ancient religious rituals and continuing through sports, music and science.
 Institutions operate through forms; and institutions discipline, exclude or punish persons who fail to follow such forms.
 Persons who follow institutional forms are performing self-perpetuating behaviors - doing it for the sake of doing it - behaviors that are called "duties" or "traditions" in institutions.